 June 6, 2019

-Inside: Discover the traits that can make your pharmacy great from the seminal business text Built to Last.
+Inside: Discover essential business lessons that can make your pharmacy great from the seminal business text Built to Last.

 In 1994, Jim Collins and Jerry I. Porras published Built to Last: Successful Habits of Visionary Companies.
 In the last quarter century, the text has become required reading for leaders of big and small businesses.

 The book breaks down the examples set by innovators from companies like Hewlett-Packard, Disney, Sony, and 3M.
-Though these are industry giants, their time-tested strategies can apply to your independent pharmacy.
+Though these are industry giants, their time-tested business lesson can apply to your independent pharmacy.

 It’s more than being successful or long-lasting.
 A visionary company has something extra, according to Collins and Porras.